dudash/openshiftexamples-cicdpipeline/README.md

-# This repo is currently in work and changing hourly - I'll remove this warning when it's stable
-## 2018-03-22

 # OpenShift Examples - CI/CD Pipeline
 OpenShift can be a useful aide in creating a Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
 CI/CD is all about creating a streamlined process to move from a developer's code change to delivered operations-ready software (i.e. ready to deploy to production).
 And a key part of CI/CD is the automation to make the process predicatable, repeatable, and easy.